Solviento/notes/bits/bits-01.md

 // checking bit value at ith position int mask = 0x8;         // 1000 in binary
 int res = x & mask;     // 0101 & 1000 = 0000 therefore res = 0000 or simply 0
-int res_ = y & mask;    // 1100 & 1000 = 1000, NOTE: this is the same value of 0x8 = 8, therefore to verify if y contains a 1 in the ith bit (i = 4) then y & mask = mask
+						// verifies that there is a 0 at the mask bit value int res_ = y & mask;    // 1100 & 1000 = 1000
+						// NOTE: this is the same value of 0x8 = 8
 ```

 Before we have a look at how memory works,